 SELECTING YOUR PIECES

-For us, this living room gallery wall became a home where we merged our styles.
+For us, this living room gallery wall became a piece of our home where we merged our styles.
 It’s definitely a reflection of both of us, but kept in a very gender neutral palette.
-There are lots of nods to Texas, where Adam’s from, old photographs from Adam’s family, a print that Adam’s parents brought back from Israel, several gun dog prints I found at a flea market in London (I grew up with hunting dogs), a photo from a horse race in Virginia, and a framed image from my first trip to SXSW.
+There are lots of nods to Texas, where Adam’s from, old photographs from Adam’s family, a print that Adam’s parents brought back from Israel, several gun dog prints I found at a flea market in London (I grew up with hunting dogs), a photo from a horse race in Virginia, a few of our engagement photos, and a framed image from my first trip to SXSW.

 The wall ties together items from both of our upbringings, and keeps them in the same color palette.
 I think these are the two most important elements in pulling together a gallery wall.
 First, you want pieces that mean something to you.
 Otherwise it’s just a random collection of images.
 Second, you want to bring together pieces that work together visually.
 These are all mostly neutral in shades of brown, black, and white.
 I had other pieces that I wanted to hang, but ended up creating a second gallery wall above my desk to house those since they all came together in a light, neutral, and blue color scheme.